Friel2021/Workout-Tracker/README.md

 ## Description

-A web app for tracking your workouts day in and day out.
+A web app for tracking data and stats for your workouts.

 With workout tracker a user can pickup where they left off on their last workout or log a new workout.
 The user can add multiple exercises to their workout before completing the workout.